jmattshim/FLAX/README.md

 # Flash-Level Asynchronous Execution for In-Storage LSM-Tree Operations (FLAX)
 This repository contains the source code and benchmarks needed to reproduce the key results in the FLAX paper.
+A draft of the paper is added to this repository.

 FLAX is built on top of [NVMeVirt](https://github.com/snu-csl/nvmevirt/) and uses [ForestDB-Bench](https://github.com/ForestDB-KVStore/forestdb-bench) for evaluation.